 -

 Go to www.thetrainline.com, run an enquiry & find your train in the search results.
 Click on a first class fare and make a dummy booking, taking it to the point where it shows your car & seat number, just before you have to pay.
-If your first class seat is in cars 1, 2, 3 or 14, 15, 16 it is an e320.
-If it is in cars 7, 8, 9, 10, 11 or 12 it is an e300.
-Remember that the type can still be switched on the day for operational reasons! www.thetrainline.com used to show on the search results page which type it was, but seems to have now stopped doing this.
+If your first class seat is in cars 1, 2, 3 or 14, 15, 16 it's an e320.
+If it is in cars 7, 8, 9, 10, 11 or 12 it's an e300.
+Remember that the type can still be switched on the day for operational reasons!

 -

-If you already have a ticket you can go to www.eurostar.com, click Manage Booking then use the Change your seats feature to see a seat plan for your train, assuming the Manage Booking feature works with your booking reference.
-If your train has 16 cars with 1st class at each end, it's due to be an e320.
-If 18 cars with all 1st class cars in the middle, it's an e300.
+If you already have a ticket you can go to www.eurostar.com, click Manage your booking then use the Change seats feature to see a seat map.
+If your train has 16 cars with 1st class at each end, it's an e320.
+If it's 18 cars with 1st class cars in the middle, it's an e300.

 Tips for picking the best seats